 - You will drop your nanny off at the venue of the workshop.

 - You do not need to accompany her.

-- Your nanny does not need to bring anything with.
+- Your nanny does not need to bring anything along.

 - The facilitator will provide everything she needs, and refreshments will be provided.

 Our online workshops will be via Zoom.
-After you booked the workshop, you will receive a mail with the invitation.
-A computer/laptop and a stable internet connection is needed.
+After you booked the workshop, you will receive an email with the invitation.
+A computer/laptop and a stable internet connection and smartphone are needed.
 Everything needed will be couriered to your door.